Your very first Heavy Metal guitar lesson

-Guitar tabs are much more easy to play than having to learn to read standard notation (though they have a flaw which we’ll be addressing in the next point).
+Guitar tabs are much easier to play than having to learn to read standard notation (though they have a flaw that we’ll be addressing in the next point).

 Better still, if Heavy Metal is your thing, you can rest assured that if a song is published, it’s available on guitar tabs.

-I’ll show you how read guitar tabs using a small example:
+I’ll show you how to read guitar tabs using a simple example:

 As you can see, we have two music staves over each other.
 The upper one shows you the notes as written in standard music notation, while the bottom stave uses numbers.

-It works like this: Each of the six lines represents a string of the guitar, the lowest line representing the low E string and the highest line representing the high E string.
+It works like this: Each of the six lines represents a string of the guitar, the lowest line represents the low E string, and the highest line represents the high E string.
 (The name of each string on the guitar is EADGBE starting from low to high)